BetoBob/BetoBob/courses.md

 ### CSC 101.
 Fundamentals of Computer Science.

-Basic principles of algorithmic problem solving and programming using  methods of top-down design, stepwise refinement and procedural  abstraction.
+> Basic principles of algorithmic problem solving and programming using  methods of top-down design, stepwise refinement and procedural  abstraction.
 Basic control structures, data types, and input/output.
 Introduction to the software development process:  design,  implementation, testing and documentation.
 The syntax and semantics of a modern programming language.

-Credit not available for students who  have taken CSC/[CPE 108](http://catalog.calpoly.edu/search/?P=CPE 108).
-3 lectures, 1 laboratory.
-Crosslisted as CPE/[CSC 101](http://catalog.calpoly.edu/search/?P=CSC 101).
+* **Programming Language:** Python

 ### CSC 123.
 Introduction to Computing: Creating IOS Apps